Close

 What Are the Five Ingredients of Panchamrut in Pregnancy and What Do They Symbolise?

-The word Panchamrut, considered sacred, is derived from Sanskrit; ‘Panch‘ meaning ‘five’, and ‘Amrut‘ meaning ‘nectar of Gods’.
-Panchamrut is a blend of 5 vital ingredients which, when combined together, enhance the quality of each other and give the best results.
+The word Panchamrut, considered sacred, is derived from Sanskrit; ‘Panch‘ means ‘five’, and ‘Amrut‘ means ‘nectar of Gods’.
+Panchamrut is a blend of 5 vital ingredients which, when combined, enhance the quality of each other and give the best results.
 Panchamrut has medicinal values which heal and nurture human bodies.
 During pregnancy, the reproductive cells are highly potent and need a good amount of nourishment, and special Ayurvedic health tonics like Panchamrut are very beneficial for moms-to-be.
-Below, we discuss the 5 ingredients of Panchamrut and what each ingredient symbolises.
+Below, we discuss the five ingredients of Panchamrut and what each ingredient symbolises.

 1. Milk – Symbolises Purity and Piousness

-Cow’s milk (A2) is considered the next best thing after breast milk.
-Consuming cow’s milk helps in preventing obesity, promotes easy digestion, and increases breast milk production.
-In this way, it helps increase immunity and boosts your health during pregnancy as it is a rich source of proteins, calcium, and vitamins B12, A, and D.
+Cow’s milk (A2) is considered the next best after breast milk.
+Consuming cow’s milk helps prevent obesity, promotes easy digestion, and increases breast milk production.
+In this way, it helps improve immunity and boosts your health during pregnancy as it is a rich source of proteins, calcium, and vitamins B12, A, and D (1).

 Milk - Symbolises Purity and Piousness